jarpatus/logknockd/README.md

 git clone https://github.com/jarpatus/logknockd.git logknockd
 ```

-No additional python packages needed.
+Python 3 is needed, no additional packages required.
 For OpenWrt python3-light is enough.
 This is why we do polling etc. instead of fancy inotify or so packages.

 # Configuration
 Customize logknockd.conf for your needs (it's JSON).
 Top level properties: